A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Error Analysis for the CF-Expansion

 We derive upper bounds for the residuals of the CF expansion $\mathscr{R}_1^M$ and $\mathscr{R}_2^{j, \beta^{[j]}}$ specified in (\ref{eq:first_err}) and (\ref{eq:second_err}), respectively.
 We will need the following additional assumptions. \begin{assump} The parameter space $\Theta$ is compact.
 Also, for each $x \in \mathbb{R}^N$, the function $\theta \mapsto V_j (x, \theta)$ is continuous, $0\le j\le d$. \end{assump} \begin{assump} Let $x \in \mathbb{R}^N$ be the initial state of the transition dynamics.
 The SDE coefficients satisfy the following properties: \begin{itemize} \item[1](Boundedness of drift at initial state): There exists a constant $\kappa > 0$ such that $|x| + |V_0(x, \theta)| \le \kappa$ for all $\theta \in \Theta$; \item[2](Uniform boundedness of diffusion coefficients): There exists a constant $C > 0$ such that \mbox{$ | V_j (y, \theta)| \le C$}, $1 \le j \le d $, for all $(y, \theta) \in \mathbb{R}^N \times \Theta$; \item[3] (Uniform boundedness of derivatives): There is a constant $C > 0$ such that $ \textstyle\sum_{j = 0}^d |\partial^\alpha_y V_j (y, \theta)| \le C $ for all $\alpha \in \mathbb{Z}^N_{\ge 0}$ with $|\alpha| \ge 1$ and all $(y, \theta) \in \mathbb{R}^N \times \Theta$. \end{itemize} \end{assump}

 \begin{assump} For the hypo-elliptic model class (\ref{eq:hypo}), $N_S = N_R = d$. \end{assump}

 Assumptions \ref{ass:param}--\ref{ass:dim} suffice for obtaining appropriate bounds for the residuals of the CF-expansion.
 The uniform boundedness for the derivatives of the SDE coefficients is a standard assumption for the existence of a smooth transition density, when combined with H\"ormander's condition.
 Such uniform boundedness is also assumed in \cite{li:13} to control the residual of the expansion developed therein for elliptic SDEs.
-Assumptions \ref{ass:coeff}--\ref{ass:dim} are used mainly in the proof of Theorem \ref{thm:bd_r1}, where we need a upper bound for the true density $y \mapsto p^{X}_\Delta (x, y; \theta)$. \cite{piga:22} shows that under Assumptions \ref{ass:coeff}--\ref{ass:dim} the true transition density has a Gaussian-type bound as given later at (\ref{eq:G_bd_hypo}).
+Assumptions \ref{ass:coeff}--\ref{ass:dim} are used mainly in the proof of Theorem \ref{thm:bd_r1}, where we need {an} upper bound for the true density $y \mapsto p^{X}_\Delta (x, y; \theta)$. \cite{piga:22} shows that under Assumptions \ref{ass:coeff}--\ref{ass:dim} the true transition density has a Gaussian-type bound as given later at (\ref{eq:G_bd_hypo}).
 Based on this result, we show that the errors are appropriately bounded, analogously to \cite{yang:19} who also used a Gaussian-type bound for the true density to control the residuals of an expansion for inhomogeneous elliptic SDEs.
-We stress that Assumptions \ref{ass:param}--\ref{ass:dim} are not necessary for the construction of the CF-expansion, in the sense that our formulae can still be evaluated for SDEs with coefficients whose partial derivatives exhibit, e.g., polynomial growth as assumed in earlier works \citep{ait:08, yang:19} for elliptic SDEs.
-The relaxation of our conditions is left for future research.
+We stress that Assumptions \ref{ass:param}--\ref{ass:dim} are not necessary for the construction of the CF-expansion, in the sense that our formulae can still be evaluated for SDEs with coefficients whose partial derivatives exhibit, e.g., polynomial growth as assumed in earlier works \citep{ait:08, yang:19} for elliptic SDEs. {Assumption \ref{ass:dim} can be weakened as there is a possibility to obtain an upper bound for the true transition density by carefully developing the arguments in \cite{piga:22}.
+However, this is not straightforward and is beyond the scope of the present work.} The relaxation of our conditions is left for future research.

 To provide a statement of our main result, we introduce some notation.
 We set:

 Also, $\mathscr{G}^{(w)} : (0, \infty) \times \mathbb{R}^N \times \mathbb{R}^N \times \Theta \to \mathbb{R}$, $w \in \{\ref{eq:ellip}, \ref{eq:hypo} \}$, is a mapping characterised as follows.
 There exist constants $C, c > 0$ such that: